manishraj27/job-listing-project/README.md

 ```bash
 scrapy crawl dice_jobs
 ```

 This will scrape job data from Dice and send it to the Django backend.
+#### Access your api at http://127.0.0.1:8000/api/
 ### Frontend Setup (React)
 1. Navigate to the frontend directory:
 ```bash